Bahmni/utilities/Pacs_Simulator/README.md

 This is useful when you do not want to run the simulator, but want to upload a DICOM file manually using "dcmsnd" command yourself.

-> java -cp target/pacssimulator-1.0-SNAPSHOT-jar-with-dependencies.jar org.bahmni.pacssimulator.DicomFileGenerator [patientId] [givenName] [familyName] [accessionNumber] [filepath]
+> java -cp target/pacssimulator-1.0.0-jar-with-dependencies.jar org.bahmni.pacssimulator.DicomFileGenerator [patientId] [givenName] [familyName] [accessionNumber] [filepath]

 example

-> java -cp target/pacssimulator-1.0-SNAPSHOT-jar-with-dependencies.jar org.bahmni.pacssimulator.DicomFileGenerator GAN123 Gajendra Singh ORD-309 /tmp/test.dcm
+> java -cp target/pacssimulator-1.0.0-jar-with-dependencies.jar org.bahmni.pacssimulator.DicomFileGenerator GAN123 Gajendra Singh ORD-309 /tmp/test.dcm

 The above should tell you the location of the generated file.
+Note in the above command, you may also pass an index of sample files which are bundled with the library.

+> java -cp target/pacssimulator-1.0.0-jar-with-dependencies.jar org.bahmni.pacssimulator.DicomFileGenerator GAN123 Gajendra Singh ORD-309 0

 You can then take the file and use "dcmsnd" command manually to send the file.
 But before that
 1. In DCM4CHEE, create an AE (Application Entity) with name "DCMSND" and port "11113" (can be anything, make sure AE and port is not already in use)